-Associate Professor Term; Director, Clinical and Translational Research Accelerator (CTRA); Course Director, Interpretation of the Medical Literature; Co Director, Human Genetics and Clinical Research Core
+Associate Professor of Medicine (Nephrology) and Public Health (Chronic Disease Epidemiology); Director, Clinical and Translational Research Accelerator (CTRA); Course Director, Interpretation of the Medical Literature; Co Director, Human Genetics and Clinical Research Core

 Predicting Imminent AKI (AKI Tomorrow)

 While AKI carries substantial risk, there remains no therapeutic intervention that can alter the course of AKI once it develops, beyond optimizing usual care.
 Our AKI Tomorrow project studies the use of a real-time predictive model to identify hospitalized patients who are at risk of developing AKI within the next 24 hours.

 AKI Tomorrow Pilot Phase: Currently Active.
 This study will enroll 30 patients whom we predict may develop AKI in the next 24 hours.
 After informed consent, we obtain blood, urine, and access to their electronic medical record to determine the accuracy of our algorithm and measure biomarkers to understand the underlying pathophysiology in order to guide the additional steps required to improve care.

 AKI Tomorrow Full Study: Anticipated start date of January 2019.
 By exporting data to an "artificial intelligence" server, we can create models that predict AKI with much greater fidelity and feed those predictions back into the clinical system.